THE PRACTICE OF WATER RIGHT EXAMINATION

 The purpose of professional development requirements is to demonstrate a continuing level of competency of certified water right examiners (CWRE).

-(a) A Registered Geologist that holds certification as a CWRE is required to obtain 10 professional development hour (PDH) units during the current biennial renewal period in order to renew for the next biennial renewal period.
+(a) A Registered Geologist that holds certification as a CWRE is required to obtain 10 professional development hour (PDH) units during each biennial certification period.

-(b) Every CWRE will report their PDH units on the Continuing Professional Development (CPD) Organizational form and submit to the Board office with the renewal form and fee.
+(d) Every CWRE shall report PDH units on the Continuing Professional Development (CPD) Organizational form and submit to the Board office with the renewal form and fee.
 The CPD Organizational form must be completed in its entirety.

-(c) Supporting documentation to verify the PDH units recorded on the CPD Organizational form must be submitted to the Board office when requested to participate in an audit.
-Supporting documentation may include, but are not limited to:
+(e) Supporting documentation to verify the PDH units recorded on the CPD Organizational form must be submitted to the Board office when requested to participate in an audit.
+Supporting documentation may include, but is not limited to:

 (A) Completion certificate(s);